mcneel/developer.rhino3d.com/_guide_topics/general/rhino_developer_prerequisites.md

 - [RhinoPython Primer](http://www.rhino3d.com/download/IronPython/5.0/RhinoPython101) by Skylar Tibbits, Arthur van der Harten, Steve Baer, and David Rutten
 - [The Python Tutorial](https://docs.python.org/2/tutorial/index.html) by the Python Software Foundation
-- [Learn Python the Hard Way](http://learnpythonthehardway.org/book/) by Zed A. Shaw - despite the title this is a beginner's book
+- [Learn Python the Hard Way](http://learnpythonthehardway.org/book/) by Zed A. Shaw - despite the title, this is a beginner's book
 - [Automate The Boring Stuff With Python](https://automatetheboringstuff.com/) by Al Sweigart